4886Talga/beer-tap-test/README.md

 # beer-tap-test
-testing with jest and enzyme
+testing with jest and enzyme.